kennylajara/api-spacex-backend/README.md

 Completed!
 To test the app:

 1. Create a virtual environment.
+2. Active the virtual environment.
-2. Install the dependencies.
+3. Install the dependencies.
-3. Run the database container.
+4. Run the database container.
-4. Run the program `bonus.py` and follow the instructions:
+5. Run the program `bonus.py` and follow the instructions:

 ```
 python -m venv venv
+source venv/bin/activate # for linux
 pip install -r requirements.txt
 docker-compose up -d
 python bonus.py
 # follow the instructions
 ```

-Note: If something is not working, check the python version.
-I'd expect it to work with any Python version `>=3.6`, but has only been tested on `Python 3.10` so prefer this version whenever is possible.
+Note: If something is not working, check the OS and Python version.
+I'd expect it to work on Windows, Linux and Mac with any Python version `>=3.6`, but has only been tested on `Ubuntu` `Python 3.10` so prefer this version whenever is possible on .